 In their dark phase, Galaxy stars have a thick cloud of dust reflecting-back and holding on to light and other emitted energy.
-While the star-darkening cloud exists, it makes space "larger" with respect to the energy of the star.
-Then when the cloud of debris clears, light and other energy emissions rise, and then space becomes "smaller" with regard to gravity and other similar energies.
+While the star-darkening cloud exists, it makes space "larger" with respect to the energy of the Galaxy-Star with its Galaxy-Star neighbors.
+But when the cloud of debris clears, light and other energy emissions rise, and then space becomes "smaller" with regard to gravity and other similar energies.